readysettech/docs-old/docs/guides/deploy-readyset-kubernetes.md

 === "RDS MySQL"

-    1. In RDS MySQL, the [binary log](https://dev.mysql.com/doc/refman/5.7/en/binary-log.html) is enabled only when automated backups are also enabled.
+    1. In RDS MySQL, [replication](https://dev.mysql.com/doc/refman/5.7/en/replication.html) is enabled only when automated backups are also enabled.
 If you didn't enable automated backups when creating your database instance, [enable automated backups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html#USER_WorkingWithAutomatedBackups.Enabling) now.

         - Be sure to use the **Apply Immediately** option.
 The database must be rebooted in order for the change to take effect.